FLIIIPU/maze-generator/README.md

 3. build and run the project

 you can also find a pre-compiled version in the [releases](https://github.com/FLIIIPU/maze-generator/releases)
+<--additional info-->
+this is a high school project, currently in development additional features will be added in future whole implementation of square and hex will be updated into better ones
 <--preview-->
 <img width="1231" height="1226" alt="Zrzut ekranu 2026-05-15 215700" src="https://github.com/user-attachments/assets/11fc8691-c2ba-43ab-8f1a-57542b3acc65" />